iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Description

-If the [DVC-file](/doc/user-guide/dvc-file-format) (`target`) is omitted, `Dvcfile` will be assumed.

-`dvc repro` provides an interface to run the commands in the computational graph (a.k.a. pipeline) again, as defined in the corresponding stage files (DVC-files) found in the current workspace.
-By default, this command recursively searches the pipeline stages, starting from the `targets`, to determine which ones have changed.
-Then it runs again the corresponding commands.
-The pipeline is mostly defined using the `dvc run` command, while data input nodes are defined by the `dvc add` command.
+`dvc repro` provides an interface to run the commands in a computational graph (a.k.a. pipeline) again, as defined in the stage files (DVC-files) found in the current workspace.
+(A pipeline is typically defined using the `dvc run` command, while data input nodes are defined by the `dvc add` command.)

-There's a few ways to restrict the stages to run again: by specifying stage file(s) as `targets`, or by using the `--single-item`, `--pipeline`, or `--cwd` options.
+There's a few ways to restrict the stages that will be run again by this
+command: by specifying stage file(s) as `targets`, or by using the `--single-item`, `--pipeline`, or `--cwd` options.

+If specific [DVC-files](/doc/user-guide/dvc-file-format) (`targets`) are omitted, `Dvcfile` will be assumed.

+By default, this command recursively searches in pipeline stages, starting from the `targets`, to determine which ones have changed.
+Then it executes the corresponding commands again.

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get source data files, intermediate or final results.
-It saves all the data files, intermediate or final results into the DVC local cache (unless `--no-commit` option is specified) and updates DVC-files with the new checksum information.
+It saves all the data files, intermediate or final results into the DVC cache (unless `--no-commit` option is specified), and updates stage files with the new checksum information.

 ## Options